|

 At about the same time that Nerdrum was making his case in ARTnews, a group of realist painters and neo-classical musicians started a movement called the “Derriere Guard.”
 It has already faded and has recently been replaced by a newer movement, “Slow Art.”
 The two groups are similar in intent, and are both earnest and mostly correct in their main assertions.
 The problem is that neither group seems to understand anything about public relations or the power of the word.
 This is especially strange in the case of Derriere Guard, which included the writer Tom Wolfe.
 It seems that Wolfe might have clued them into the malaprop connotations of “derriere guard.”
 Not only does the term imply reaction, backsliding, and regression, but it also implies incompetence and timidity.
 Those bringing up the rear are the dummies and the cowards, protected by the line in front of them.
 Beyond this, the term also makes one think of the other English translation of derriere.
 The movement is therefore the butt-guard of art.
 The butt of everyone’s jokes.
 It does not matter that derriere guard has other more positive connotations.
 All the potential connotations must be taken into consideration when predicting PR.

 You can immediately see that “Slow Art” also suffers from most of these problems.
 “Slow Artists” are a bit thick in the head.
 Like Special Olympians, they have to try a bit harder.
 As with naming a child, you should see these things coming and do your best to avoid them.
 "Slow Art" comes from the writing of Robert Hughes, I believe, where in context it does not seem so risible.
 But when used as a guild title it can only fail to inspire.
+Both groups appear to suffer from over-confidence.
+Like Nerdrum, they think they can make lemonade from lemons.
+They don’t have to ponder what name to take, since they can turn any name to gold.

 The UK's analogue to Derriere Guard is Stuckism.
 The Stuckists take their name from a quote of Saatchi darling Tracey Emin, in which she accused the realists of being "stuck, stuck, stuck."
 Already you can see that the Stuckists have made the same error as Nerdrum: they have allowed themselves to be defined by the enemy.
 Nerdrum embraced the epithet "kitsch" and the Stuckists have accepted "stuck."
 Like Nerdrum, they see this as a brilliant response.
 It is not.
 It is a fatal error.
 The adjective "stuck" has negative connotations, and these connotations cannot be turned even if allied to the greatest art in history.
 Michelangelo himself could not re-define the word.
 He could only make it appear very very inappropriate, and thereby possibly amusing.